 Anger can be a good thing.
 It can give you a way to express negative feelings or motivate you to find solutions to problems.
-But excessive anger can make it difficult to think straight and harm your physical and mental health.
+But excessive anger can make it difficult to think straight and harm your relationships as well as your physical and mental health.
 Together we can work to understand your triggers for anger, develop and practice coping skills, and think, feel, and behave differently in response to anger, so you are calmer and more in control.

 Both perfectionism and procrastination are fraught with difficulty.
-There is a high correlation between perfectionism/procrastination and depression, burnout, obsessive-compulsive behaviour, stress, suicide risk or eating disorders.
-We can help you discover the roots of your perfectionism or procrastination and help you learn healthier perspectives.
+There is a high correlation between perfectionism/procrastination and depression, burnout, obsessive-compulsive behaviour, stress, suicide risk and/or eating disorders.
+Together we can discover the roots of your perfectionism or procrastination and help you shift to a healthier perspective.